Lepetere/clarango/README.md

 ## Installation

 The driver is hosted on [Clojars](https://clojars.org/clarango).
-Add this leiningen dependency to your project.clj (no stable release available yet):
+Add this Leiningen dependency to your project.clj (no stable release available yet):
 ```
 [clarango "0.0.2-SNAPSHOT"]
 ```